Uranus in fiction

 "Life on Uranus" by Frank R. Paul.
 Back cover of Fantastic Adventures, April 1940.

 Uranus has been used as a setting in works of fiction since shortly after its discovery in 1781, albeit infrequently.
 The earliest depictions portrayed it as having a solid surface, whereas later stories portrayed it more accurately as a gaseous planet.
-Its moons have also appeared in a handful of works.
+The moons of Uranus have also appeared in a handful of works.
 Both the planet and its moons have experienced a slight trend of increased representation in fiction over time.

 Uranus

 Uranus was discovered in 1781 and has comparatively rarely been featured in fiction since then; in the catalogue of early science fiction works compiled by E. F. Bleiler and Richard Bleiler in the reference works Science-Fiction: The Early Years from 1990 and Science-Fiction: The Gernsback Years from 1998, Uranus only appears in 6 (out of 2,475) and 9 (out of 1,835) works respectively, compared to 194 for Mars in fiction and 131 for Venus in fiction in The Gernsback Years alone.
 Various explanations for this lack of representation have been proposed, including the planet's relatively late date of discovery, its remote location, its presumed hostile environmental conditions, and its featureless appearance in telescopes.